Maribbit/naive-history-app/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This repository contains the built distribution files for the Naive History application.

 ## 👨‍💻 Author